Safety Systems in Your Car: Safeguarding Your LifeUpdated Dec. 25, 2020

 Active and passive safety are equally important pieces of the automotive safety puzzle.
 While the ultimate goal should be to prevent collisions from occurring in the first place, we cannot ignore the fact that it is impossible to completely eradicate roadway risk.
 When the unavoidable does happen, your life may depend on your vehicle’s passive safety features.

 Often, the simplest safety measures are also the most effective.
 Seat belts save thousands of lives around the United States every year, though they only work when all vehicle occupants remember to buckle-up.
-Every state has enacted strict laws on seat belt use and ploughs money into pro-seat belt public awareness campaigns, so there is no excuse not to fasten your seat belt before every journey.
+Every state has enacted strict laws on seat belt use and plows money into pro-seat belt public awareness campaigns, so there is no excuse to not fasten your seat belt before every journey.

 Despite this, many people still neglect to wear seat belts when driving or riding as a passenger.
 If you, your parents or somebody you know is guilty of not wearing a seat belt, you need to check out the “seat belt myths” covered in our next article.
 Think you will be safer without a safety belt?
 Think again.